alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-28-do-jinn-know-knowledge-of-unseen.md

 lang: en
 locale: en
 note: true
-excerpt: "Knowledge of Ghayb is one of the exclusive attributes of Rububiyyah (Lordship); no one knows the Ghayb of the heavens and the earth except Allah."
+summary: "Knowledge of Ghayb is one of the exclusive attributes of Rububiyyah (Lordship); no one knows the Ghayb of the heavens and the earth except Allah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz